TetianaShchudla/CellphonesRecomendations/README.md

 ![image](https://github.com/TetianaShchudla/CellphonesRecomendations/blob/main/image.png)

-# Welcome to the SQL project of the phones recommendation
+# Welcome to the SQL project of the phones recommendation!

 I want to present you the project in SQL Server according to this [Dataset in Kaffle](https://www.kaggle.com/datasets/meirnizri/cellphones-recommendations?resource=download).